push-based/nx-verdaccio/docs/motivation.md

 classDef e2e stroke:#f00
 ```

+A common scenario would be to do `changes in the tests` multiple times and test if they pass.
+For this scenario executing `nx run cli-e2e:e2e` would download **`3.27 MB`** every single task run.

 ### 🔫 DX

 As the logic that starts and stops Verdaccio is backed into the setup script it is very hard and cumbersome to debug or even see what is going on.